getporter/azure-plugins/README.md

 Secrets plugins allow Porter to inject secrets into credential sets.

-For example, your team may have a shared key vault with a database password, you can use the keyvault plugin to use it as a credential when you install a bundle.
+For example, if your team has a shared key vault with a database password, you can use the keyvault plugin to inject it as a credential when you install a bundle.

 ### Key Vault